sho-bar/sho-menu/readme.txt

 Sho Menu is a custom WordPress plugin for Shobar Restaurant that adds a pretty menu to your website.

 == Changelog ==

+= 0.7 =
+* Added disc to each li element in nested categories in menu sidebar

 = 0.6 =
 * Fix font for menu sidebar with categories